-The Qualifiers will take place during the International Window periods for Women's National Teams (3 windows in total - 2 games in each window).
+The Qualifiers will take place during the International Window periods for Women's National Teams (up to 3 games in each window).
 The exact dates of the windows are as per Chapter 1 - Book 1 of the FIBA Internal Regulations.